HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/installing_mongodb_linux.md

     ![](Images/escape.png)

-    If you receive a E212: Can’t open file for writing error message, it means that a root user is not being or sudo acces is being used.
+    If you receive a E212: Can’t open file for writing error message, it means that a root user is not being used or sudo access is being used.

     ![](Images/cantopen_file.png)

     If the repo URL is not available, manually download and install the rpm files.
-You can download load the files from the [Index of RPMS](https://repo.mongodb.org/yum/redhat/7/mongodb-org/4.4/x86_64/RPMS) download page.
+You can download the files from the [Index of RPMS](https://repo.mongodb.org/yum/redhat/7/mongodb-org/4.4/x86_64/RPMS) download page.
 For example:

     ``` {#codeblock_ex3_jpm_htb}